Thank you for your interest in sponsoring one of our more than deserving palliative dogs in care.

 If you’re interested in sponsoring Skye, please email email@example.com to discuss further.

-A very special thank you to Toni Mallabar for sponsoring Touie for the month of October 2021 and in loving memory of her dog loving father, Brian Davies.
+A very special thank you to Toni Mallabar for sponsoring Touie for the months of October & November of 2021 and in loving memory of her dog loving father, Brian Davies.

 Touie was surrendered into our care in March of 2021, when she was approximately 13 weeks in age and as a result her struggling with her diabetes, eye cataracts as well has a significant heart concern.
 Once in our care, Touie has had a variety diagnostic tests completed by both our medical team as well as with a specialist at the MOVEH emergency hospital.